 Free Criminal Case Review

 Being accused of accomplice liability is a serious matter.
 Whether the government is charging you with being the criminal mastermind or driving the getaway car, you should seek legal advice before making any decisions about your case.
-Speak with a criminal defense attorney in your area to answer your additional questions about complicity or if have been charged as an accomplice to an offense.
+Speak with a criminal defense attorney in your area to answer your initial questions about complicity or charges as an accomplice to an offense.
 You can get a free case review now.